 The Directive will include some high-level measures designed to improve national capabilities and international cooperation.
 This will include the establishment of new national authorities and CSIRTs, and a “Cooperation Group” to facilitate information exchange between them.
 Each Member State will also be required to adopt a national NIS strategy, defining its strategic objectives, and the policy and regulatory measures it will take to further those objectives.

 Beyond this, the Directive will not be prescriptive as to the measures that individual Member States should take, particularly with regard to the requirements that will be imposed on operators of essential services.
 The Directive will be of the “minimum harmonisation” type, and the intention is that it will be used as a lever for Member States to bolster cyber security and reporting requirements, through a new regulatory regime.
 Some Member States, such as Germany, have already introduced their own laws to address cyber security requirements and these will need to be checked against the provisions of the Directive.
 Companies operating across the EU will need to consider the application of local laws.

 When it comes to digital services, however, Member States will have less discretion.
-In order to avoid digital businesses being subjected to different requirements and regimes across the different Member States, the security and reporting requirements for digital service providers caught by the Directive will be harmonised across the EU.
+In order to avoid tech, media and comms businesses being subjected to different requirements and regimes across the different Member States, the security and reporting requirements for digital service providers caught by the Directive will be harmonised across the EU.

 What disclosure obligations will be included?
 The duty to report cyber breaches

 One of the key obligations which will be imposed by the Directive is the duty to report cyber breaches to a national authority.
 This will apply to those organisations that are either identified by national governments as operating “essential” services in the sectors listed above, or those that are caught under the definitions of digital services providers.